Schwab U.S. TIPS ETF (NYSEARCA:SCHP) Shares Sold by Jmac Enterprises LLC

-Jmac Enterprises LLC cut its stake in Schwab U.S. TIPS ETF (NYSEARCA:SCHP – Free Report) by 26.5% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 4,755 shares of the company’s stock after selling 1,713 shares during the period.
-Jmac Enterprises LLC’s holdings in Schwab U.S. TIPS ETF were worth $249,000 as of its most recent SEC filing.
+Jmac Enterprises LLC lowered its stake in Schwab U.S. TIPS ETF (NYSEARCA:SCHP – Free Report) by 26.5% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 4,755 shares of the company’s stock after selling 1,713 shares during the quarter.
+Jmac Enterprises LLC’s holdings in Schwab U.S. TIPS ETF were worth $249,000 at the end of the most recent quarter.

-Several other large investors have also recently added to or reduced their stakes in the stock.
-JPMorgan Chase & Co. grew its stake in shares of Schwab U.S. TIPS ETF by 21.6% in the first quarter.
-JPMorgan Chase & Co. now owns 20,129,414 shares of the company’s stock worth $1,079,137,000 after purchasing an additional 3,579,526 shares in the last quarter.
-Quadratic Capital Management LLC grew its stake in shares of Schwab U.S. TIPS ETF by 2.3% in the second quarter.
-Quadratic Capital Management LLC now owns 11,998,026 shares of the company’s stock worth $629,057,000 after purchasing an additional 265,343 shares in the last quarter.
-Empower Advisory Group LLC bought a new position in shares of Schwab U.S. TIPS ETF in the first quarter worth $511,229,000.
-Personal Capital Advisors Corp grew its stake in shares of Schwab U.S. TIPS ETF by 8.1% in the fourth quarter.
-Personal Capital Advisors Corp now owns 8,421,623 shares of the company’s stock worth $436,156,000 after purchasing an additional 633,618 shares in the last quarter.
-Finally, Moneta Group Investment Advisors LLC grew its stake in shares of Schwab U.S. TIPS ETF by 83,208.8% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 7,912,667 shares of the company’s stock worth $409,797,000 after purchasing an additional 7,903,169 shares in the last quarter.
+Other institutional investors have also bought and sold shares of the company.
+Money Concepts Capital Corp lifted its holdings in Schwab U.S. TIPS ETF by 860.8% in the 4th quarter.
+Money Concepts Capital Corp now owns 490 shares of the company’s stock valued at $25,000 after acquiring an additional 439 shares during the last quarter.
+AlphaCore Capital LLC raised its holdings in Schwab U.S. TIPS ETF by 286.3% during the 4th quarter.
+AlphaCore Capital LLC now owns 537 shares of the company’s stock worth $28,000 after buying an additional 398 shares during the period.
+Glassman Wealth Services raised its holdings in Schwab U.S. TIPS ETF by 27,700.0% during the 1st quarter.
+Glassman Wealth Services now owns 556 shares of the company’s stock worth $30,000 after buying an additional 554 shares during the period.
+25 LLC acquired a new stake in Schwab U.S. TIPS ETF during the 1st quarter worth about $30,000.
+Finally, Fiduciary Alliance LLC acquired a new stake in Schwab U.S. TIPS ETF during the 2nd quarter worth about $32,000.

 The Schwab U.S. TIPS ETF (SCHP) is an exchange-traded fund that mostly invests in investment grade fixed income.
 The fund tracks a market-value weighted index of US Treasury inflation-protected securities with at least one year remaining in maturity.
 SCHP was launched on Aug 5, 2010 and is managed by Charles Schwab.